 Rump Funk musically supported the festival with a mix of afrobeat, jazzy funk and dub reggae.
 Together with all the delicious food of local foodtrucks and the different craft beers Kings Spray was a great event for the whole family.

-All artworks are specially made for our new museum which is expected to open it’s doors at the end of 2018.
+All artworks are specially made for our new museum which is expected to open it’s doors in 2019.

 For more action photo’s of the artists check the Facebook album and if you’re eager to get regular museum updates just follow us on Instagram.

 Photo’s by Marco Buddingh, Martine Kiers, Gewoon Nix, David Roos and Karin du Maire.